 Long, low and archetypically Western, the new addition to the Jackson Airport in Wyoming is the product of a collaborative effort between Gensler and Carney Logan Burke Architects.

 Though John Carney’s firm partnered with another in the design competition for the project and Gensler was ultimately selected, airport officials decided to hook the two up.
-Turns out John and Gensler’s Phil McCurdy had worked together 25 years back.
-The first thing John did was take Phil out to his firm’s work at nearby Laurence S. Rockefeller Preserve.
+It turns out Carney and Gensler’s Phil McCurdy had worked together 25 years back.
+The first thing Carney did was take Phil out to his firm’s work at the nearby Laurence S. Rockefeller Preserve.

-“Gensler was the lead architect and we were consulting,” said John Carney.
+“Gensler was the lead architect and we were consulting,” says Carney.
 “And those guys really got it.
 They showed up for the competition with a parti that was just beautiful.
 They said: ‘We’re not competing with the landscape.’”

 The Grand Tetons linger in the background behind the airport, the only one in the nation completely surrounded by a national park.